strawberrymusicplayer/strawberry/README.md

 It has so far been tested to work on Linux, OpenBSD and Windows.

 **We currently do not provide releases for macOS because there aren't any macOS developers actively working on this project.
-It is still possible to compile by following the instructions in the Wiki**
+Development builds are available**

 ### :heavy_exclamation_mark: Requirements